-- Glycerin creates a calming sensation - Plant-based glycerin is extraordinarily gentle on sensitive skin in particular and can help alleviate temporary skin discomfort.
+- Glycerin creates a calming sensation - Plant-based glycerin is extraordinarily gentle on sensitive skin and can help alleviate temporary skin discomfort.

-- Glycerin protects - By helping to maintain the skin’s protective layer of moisture, glycerin creates a barrier between the skin and elements that might harm it.
+- Glycerin protects - By helping to maintain the skin’s protective layer of moisture, glycerin creates a barrier between the skin and elements that can harm it.

-- Glycerin smooths the skin - Find that your skin is looking a little rough after a summer in the sun?
-Glycerin’s hydrating properties help create a smoother looking appearance to the skin.
+- Glycerin smooths the skin - Its hydrating properties help create a smoother looking appearance to the skin.